conwetlab/WMarket/doc/user-guide.rst

 Reviewing Offerings
 ```````````````````

-If you want to review an offering, you can easily do it by clicking in one of
+If you want to review an offering, you can easily do it by clicking one of the
 stars contained in the black box.
 The first star means that you do not like the
 offering while the last one means that you really like the offering.
 You should
 click on the appropriate star according to your thoughts.

-Once that you have clicked one star, a new dialog will be opened asking for an
+Once that you have clicked a star, a new dialog will be opened asking for an
 extended review as can be seen in the following picture.

 .. image:: /images/user-guide/new_review.png